Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 For a 101 or even 201 course, we prioritize the former for safety and stability.

 One refreshingly new suggestion I'd never heard before focused on what to do if you run out of hand grip while posturing for C.O.W. riding.
-Should things feel over extended, there's no harm gripping the throttle as you would a screwdriver.
+Should things feel overextended, there's no harm in gripping the throttle as you would a screwdriver.
 Try it at home on the center stand and note how much further you can physically extend your chin.

-C.O.W. technique is driven in tandem by the inner thigh and lower back.
+Riders drive C.O.W. technique in tandem with the inner thigh and lower back.
 The thigh bolsters "one with the machine" kinetics, keeping riders fixed sturdily through each turn.
 The lower back guides their torso toward either grip while they maintain a level view of the horizon at the helmet.

 This kind of advanced motorcycle training can awaken even the most timid of motorcyclists.